Return to list Post a new post

 Then I found a car rental company with a store on Klook and asked them if I could use the car in advance, because online reservations must be made one day in advance, and I couldn't rent a car on the same day, so I could only make a reservation for tomorrow.
 Then I told the boss about the tragedy that I didn't bring enough cash, and then I suddenly had an idea and asked her if she could help me change some money privately.
 I paid her with Alipay, and she said she would ask the (real) boss for me, and the answer I got was yes! ! ! !

-I was embarrassed to change too much, so I changed 2000nt, and my trip was lit up all of a sudden.
+I was embarrassed to change too much, so I changed 2000nt, and my Trip was lit up all of a sudden.
 I am very grateful

 Then, in theory, you need an international driver's license to rent a scooter, or at least a scooter or motorcycle license (it depends on the region.
 Taipei and Kaohsiung are strictly checked, but in small places like Xiaoliuqiu, there are no restrictions).
 I have an international driver's license, but because I am short and the scooter is too big, my feet can't touch the ground, so I rented an ordinary electric car.
 The only difference is the speed limit, which is enough.